 If you have trouble making macarons, make sure to read through my very detailed Macaron Troubleshooting Guide: Useful Tips and Advice to Master the French Delicacy.
 This post gathers ALL of the most frequently asked questions I’ve been asked about French macarons over the years.

-My many French macarons recipes are sure to inspire macaron lovers!
+My French macaron recipes are sure to inspire macaron lovers!

 PDF file: print two copies to fit a standard half-sheet pan.
 Download the printable French macaron template.